gnr23/galaxy-lc-ms-tutorial/notebook/tutorial.md

 we get a Dataset collection containing 9 dataset.
 The datasets are some RData objects with the rdata.msnbase.raw datatype.

-- Now that we have prepared the data, we can begin with the first XCMS extraction step: peakpicking.
-However, before beginning to extract meaningful information from the raw data, we may be interested in visualising your chromatograms.
+-Before beginning to extract meaningful information from the raw data, we may be interested in visualising your chromatograms.
 This can be of particular interest if you want to check whether we should consider discarding some range of your analytical sequence (some scan or retention time (RT) ranges).

 To do so, we can use a tool that is called *xcms plot chromatogram* tool that will plot each sample’s chromatogram (see dedicated section further).
 However, to use this tool, we may need additional information about your samples for colouring purpose.